OpenSpace-VisLink/README/README.md

 ```
 -f <path_to>/vislink.cfg
 ```
-This will automatically load the bell.xml file, but you can change that in the vislink.cfg file.
+This will automatically load the 'bell.xml' file, but you can change that in the vislink.cfg file.
-Next, open the cloned VisLinkUnityTest project.
+Next, open the cloned 'VisLinkUnityTest' project.
 You will need to install a recent Unity version (tested with 2019.4.xxf1).
 Once OpenSpace is fully loaded (showing planets), click 'Play' in Unity.